Laccognathus embryi: Discovery

 Specimens from at least 22 individuals of Laccognathus embryi were recovered from the Fram Formation of Ellesmere Island, Nunavut, Canada from 2000 to 2008 in the Nunavut Paleontological Expeditions.
 The expeditions were led by Jason P. Downs, Edward Daeschler, Farish Jenkins Jr., and Neil Shubin, and previously resulted in the discovery of the tetrapodomorph Tiktaalik roseae from the same locality.

 Ellesmere Island was also the site of previous Norwegian scientific expeditions by the ship Fram in 1893-1896 by Fridtjof Nansen and in 1898–1902 by Otto Sverdrup.
-In the second expedition, a few vertebrate fossils were collected from Ellesmere Island by a member of Sverdrup's crew, the geologist Per Schei.
+In the second expedition, a few vertebrate fossils were collected from Ellesmere Island by a member of Sverdrup's crew with the geologist Per Schei.
 The collection included a few porolepiform scales attributed to Glyptolepis and Holoptychius.

 Prior to its discovery, the genus Laccognathus was known only from Latvia and Russia.
 L. embryi is the first member of the genus discovered in North America.

 The fossil sarcopterygian fish Laccognathus embryi of the Devonian was named in honour of Geologist Ashton F. Embry.

 Description

 Like other members of the genus, Laccognathus embryi possessed three deep longitudinal pits (fossae) on the external surface of the lower jaw.
-They are believed to have functioned as sensory pits able to detect changes in surrounding water pressure, similar to the lateral line of modern fishes and sharks, an analog to our ears.
+They are believed to have functioned as sensory pits able to detect changes in surrounding water pressure, similar to the lateral line of modern fishes and sharks, an analogous to our ears.
 It had a distinctly dorsoventrally flattened short and wide head, less than one-fifth of the length of the body and with a width-to-length ratio of approximately 2:1.
-The eyes are very small, even smaller than those of L. panderi.
+The eyes were very small, even smaller than those of L. panderi.
 The jaws possessed coronoid fangs up to 3.8 cm in length.
-These are bordered with marginal teeth, with the exception of coronoids 1 and 2.
+These were bordered with marginal teeth, with the exception of coronoids 1 and 2.
 Much of the external surface of the lower jaw is oriented downwards, suggesting that the animal spent a considerable amount of time resting on the substrate.

 L. embryi is estimated to have been 1.8 m (6 ft) long with a wide flattened body.
 Though only two partial specimens of the postcranial body have been recovered, L. embryi are believed to have the same body form as other species of Laccognathus.
 L. grossi, for example, had wide and relatively short pectoral and pelvic fins arising from fleshy lobes.
 The caudal (tail) fin was heterocercal, with a long low upper (epichordal) blade and a rounded lower (hypochordal) blade three times as wide as the upper blade.
 The dorsal and anal fins were positioned close to the caudal fin.
 The body was also covered in broadly overlapping thick scales, each roughly 2.5 cm (1 in) in diameter and ornamented at the exposed ends with small radially arranged tubercles, ridges, or both.